selfage/bundler_cli/README.md

 ## Run in Puppeteer

 This command makes it feels like running an exectuable TS/JS file in Node but actually in Puppeteer/headless Chrome environment.
-It bundles and run the bundled JS file by writing a temp HTML file pointing to the JS file, starting a local server and registering file handlers to serve them.
+It bundles and runs the bundled JS file by writing a temp HTML file pointing to the JS file, starting a local server and registering file handlers to serve them.
 We expect your bundled JS file does all the UI work, creating HTML elements, setting CSS and etc.

 ```
 $ bundage prun -h